sepe81/docker/README.md

 # Introduction
-a bunch of java-centric dockerfiles for creating various base images
+A bunch of java-centric dockerfiles for creating various base images.

 # Usage
 ```